 Timothy Shaw is the current Chief of the Easton Police Department.
 In addition to the Chief there are 14 other Police Officers in Easton.
 A Captain, Detective, three Sergeants and nine Police Officers.
-One officer is a School Resource Officer.
-The K-9 unit is operational under the handling of K-9 Officer Tampa French
+One officer is a School Resource Officer and one is a K-9 Officer.